ardeshireshghi/concise/README.md

 # Concise: Functional micro web framework in PHP

-ConcisePHP is a PHP micro-framework that makes creating powerful web applications and APIs seemless.
+ConcisePHP is a PHP micro-framework that makes creating [fast](#benchmarking) and powerful Web applications and APIs seemless.

 ### Prerequisites